thurn/violet/notes/spells.md

 - Companions each bein to radiate a soft, golden glow.
 They breathe deepy, suffused with mystic power.
 All get morale bonus.
 - Shoot a black ray of from outstetched hand, foe purges blood vessels through its skin.
 Create a mass of bloody, adhesive tissue, traps nearby creatures.
 Entangle creatures nearby, gradually tightens.
 - Shoot black ray of energy, foe purges vital fluids through skin.
 Ranged touch attack, subject shoots out its blood, loses half HP, is stunned.
+- Tendrils of writhing light cover hand and brain it holds, light disperses into construct.
+Awwakens a humanoid-shaped construct to sentience.
+- Command for repenetance from mouth, carrying power of spell.
+Crushing feeling of guilt within you lifts, projects towards target.
+Nonlethal damage and stun with guilt.
+- Whisper secret words, call wroth a glimmer of intelligence.
+Grants intelligence to mindless undead.

 # Spell Compendium
-- Turn trees into allies
-- Crushing guilt for sins in enemy
-- Turn skeleton into ally
 - Rainstorm which damages chaotic creatures
 - Flask of water which damages chaotic enemies
 - Protective slime around target which causes attacker to take damage